 As a company director, you bear a great deal of responsibility.

 As a director of a company, you bear a great deal of responsibility.
 Your decisions not only affect the success of the company, but can also have far-reaching personal consequences, especially when the company experiences financial difficulties.
-At Guldemond Lawyers, we have more than 25 years of experience guiding directors through complex financial situations.
-We understand the challenges you face and are ready to support you with expert advice.
+At Guldemond Advocaten, we have more over 25 years of experience in guiding directors through complex financial situations.

 By law, as a director, you are required to perform your duties properly.
 This means that you must not only act carefully, but also be able to demonstrate that you have done so.
 In practice, this means that you regularly analyze, or have analyzed, the company’s financial position, carefully prepare and document important decisions, intervene in a timely manner when problems are identified, and act proactively.
 In addition, you should carefully weigh the interests of all stakeholders, such as shareholders, employees and creditors, and ensure sound and transparent accounting.
 Compliance with these obligations not only helps the company, but also protects you personally from potential liability risks.